igor036/pixel-api/readme.md

         ▶ mvn -DskipTests=false -Pbuild; docker-compose up --build

-# 🐞 - Hout to debug ?
+# 🐞 - How to debug ?

 For debugging the project you need configure ***remote debug*** in you IDE listen the ***localhost:5005***